BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 expect(isVector({ x: 0, y: 0 })).toBe(true)
 ```

 > When I first transitioned to TypeScript, I became increasingly impressed with how the type system worked, and how malleable and powerful it was especially in comparison to other existing strongly typed languages.
-There's a lot of interesting things you can do in typescript that you can't do in, for example, C#.
+There's a lot of interesting things you can do in typescript that you can't do, for example, in C#.

+> I remember having something of a eureka moment when learning about mapped types and conditional types years ago and thinking that there are some incredible opportunities for developer experience in this language.
+As a developer, at the time, I strongly wanted to gravitate away from javascript for it's deficiencies and I started learning rust, instead.
+Typescript made me stay.

 > I looked at a couple of the other data validation libraries that were written with the same design goals in mind, such as ts-json-schema, or zod.
-When I was new to typescript, the source code in their respective repositories was greek to me.
 I figured that actually building a library that was so closely tied to the type system would be a great way to learn the type system.

 > As I learned more about typescript and worked extensively in the web ecosystem, I found myself writing a great deal of type guards, and I kept on imagining a library that could be used to guard types and create validation for them at the same time as I feel they're tightly coupled concepts, anyway.

-> In the first example, you can see how a type can be defined with `is-ts`, and in the second you can see how validation could be created for an existing type.
+> In the first example, you can see how a type can be defined with `is-ts`, and in the second you can see how validation could be created for an existing type in a type-safe manner.

 ## Fluidity